The Hawker P.1052 was essentially a research aircraft built by Hawker Aircraft Limited and sometimes referred to as the 'Australian Fighter'.

-By early 1950, the two Hawker P.1052s (essentially research aircraft developed from the P.1040/Sea Hawk and described separately) had undergone extensive flight testing.
-It was then proposed to further modify the second P.1052 (VX279) to satisfy an Australian enquiry for an operational version of the swept-wing fighter.
+By early 1950, the two Hawker P.1052s (essentially research aircraft developed from the Hawker P.1040/Sea Hawk P.1040/Sea Hawk had undergone extensive flight testing.
+It was then proposed to further modify the second Hawker P.1052 (VX279) to satisfy an Australian enquiry for an operational version of the swept-wing fighter.

-On 19th June that year, Hawker Test Pilot Sqn Ldr Trevor 'Wimpey' Wade took the P.1081 aloft for its first flight, before flying it to the Brussels Aero Show in Belgium four days later and where it aroused much public interest.
+On 19th June that year, Hawker Test Pilot Sqn Ldr Trevor 'Wimpey' Wade took the P.1081 aloft for its first flight.
+Four days later he flew it to the Brussels Aero Show, Belgium where it aroused much public interest.

-The P.1081’s Test Programme continued throughout 1950 during which announcements were made by the British press that the type was to be produced in both Australia and the UK.
-Ultimately however, these plans came to naught.
+The P.1081’s Test Programme continued throughout 1950, during which announcements were made in the British press that the type was to be produced in both Australia and the UK.
+Ultimately however, these plans came to nothing.

 As trials continued, additional modifications were made including the incorporation of a tailplane of increased span, a broader-chord rudder and boundary-layer 'fences' on the wings to improve airflow.

-In November 1950, Hawker was ordered to stop work on the project and the second prototype was handed over to the Royal Aircraft Establishment (RAE) for further handling trials.
+In November 1950, Hawker Aircraft were ordered to stop work on the project and the second prototype was handed over to the Royal Aircraft Establishment (RAE) Farnborough for further handling trials.

 On 3rd April 1951, Wade was at the controls of the P.1081 when an emergency occurred during a high-speed run.
-The pilot released the cockpit canopy at 9,000ft and finally ejected from the aircraft at around 2,000ft.
+He released the cockpit canopy at 9,000ft and finally ejected from the aircraft at around 2,000ft.

 One only, a significant modification of the second Hawker P.1052, VX279.